Yusef-Adel/Londoners-Edge-Functions/token-generator/README.md

-# Londoners Edge Functions
+# Token Generator Edge Function

-This repository contains the **Supabase Edge Function** for generating and managing Guesty API tokens.
+This edge function is responsible for generating and managing Guesty API tokens.
+It ensures that a valid token is always available by checking the database for an existing token and generating a new one if necessary.

 ## Overview

-The edge function:
+The function performs the following tasks:
+1. Checks if a valid token exists in the `guesty_tokens` table.
-1. Generates a new token from the Guesty API.
+2. If no valid token is found or the token is about to expire, it generates a new token using the Guesty API.
-2. Stores the token in a Supabase database.
+3. Stores the newly generated token in the `guesty_tokens` table in the Supabase database.
-3. Checks if a valid token exists and reuses it if possible.
-4. Automatically generates a new token if the current one is expired or about to expire.

 ## File Structure

 - `index.ts`: The main edge function file.
-- `README.md`: Documentation for the edge function.

 ## Environment Variables